magnuscar/FluAdaptation/README.md

 ## Description

-This repository contains code and data to reproduce the analyses of "Profiling the Host ANP32A Splicing Landscape to Predict Influenza A Virus Polymerase Adaptation" by Domingues, Eletto, Magnus et al (2019).
+This repository contains code and data to repeat and extend the analyses of "Profiling the Host ANP32A Splicing Landscape to Predict Influenza A Virus Polymerase Adaptation" by Domingues, Eletto, Magnus et al (2019).
 In addition, it contains all necessary code to generate the [shiny app](https://magnuscar.shinyapps.io/FluAdaptation/) on your machine.
 The analysis was implemented in the freely available [`R`](https://cran.r-project.org/web/checks/check_results_drtmle.html) programming language.

 -----